List of Knights cricketers

 This is a list of cricketers who played for the South African franchise Knights cricket team between the 2003–04 season and 2020–21.
 It includes the players who appeared for the team in first-class, List A and Twenty20 competitions during the period in which the team was a franchise.
 The team was formed with the name Eagles, which it used until the end of the 2010–11 season.

 During 2003, Cricket South Africa changed the way in which top-class domestic cricket in the country was organised.
-This created six franchise teams at the top level of domestic competition, combining the existing provincial sides to create an elite competition.
+This created six franchise teams at the top level of domestic competition, combining the existing provincial teams to create an elite competition.
 During negotiations, five of the six franchises were created without significant problems, (Note: Eastern Province and Border, the teams which formed the Warriors franchise, needed mediation from Cricket South Africa to finalise the arrangements to create the franchise.) leaving two Cricket Unions, Free State and Griqualand West.
-(Note: The two sides are around 150 km from each other, with Free State based at Bloemfontein in Free State province, and Griqualand West at Kimberley in what had been Cape Province before the Northern Cape province had been created in 1994.
-They were the only two sides from different provinces to merge.
+(Note: The two teams are around 150 km from each other, with Free State based at Bloemfontein in Free State province, and Griqualand West at Kimberley in what had been Cape Province before the Northern Cape province had been created in 1994.
+They were the only two teams from different provinces to merge.
 Kimberley is almost 1000 km from Cape Town where Cape Cobras were formed by Western Province and Boland.)
 The two were unable to agree on terms, and Cricket South Africa awarded the franchise to Free State, with the suggestion that Griqualand West take up a 45% share.
 Griqualand West refused initially to join the franchise, leaving Free State as the sole provincial union for the first full season of franchise cricket in 2004–05.
 The team joined the franchise during the 2005 winter.